Mashiro3131/Mashiro3131/README.md

 <h1 align="center">Hello there, my name is Nico!</h1>
-<h4 align="center">I'm a 18yo passionate System Engineer Apprentice that love to learn new things! :)</h4>
+<h4 align="center">I'm a 18yo passionate apprentice in System Engineering that loves to learn new technologies! :)</h4>

 <h4 align="left">